andrewisoko/Reed-Automated-JobAssistant/README.md

 run-reedautoassistant
 ```

-the initial freeze of the  command-line interface is part of the process.
-Wait around 30 minutes if wanting to check job related messages popping up.

-![Alt text](https://github.com/andrewisoko/Reed-Automated-JobAssistant/blob/main/images/Command-line%20example.png)

 * Insert data needed for the website interaction.
 PERSONAL INFORMATION WILL NOT BE STORED.

+![Alt text](https://github.com/andrewisoko/Reed-Automated-JobAssistant/blob/main/images/Command-line%20example.png)

+* the initial freeze of the  command-line interface is part of the process.
+Wait around 30 minutes if wanting to check job related messages popping up.

 * After inserting the data, no active interventions should be needed.
 Just relax and wait the job suggestions.

   ## Additional notes